Aymane11/Aymane11/README.md

 ### ➜ ~ **whoami** :wave:

--   I am Aymane (AKA enamya), I'm interested in Data Science, Machine Learning, Deep Learning and Artificial Intelligence.
+-   I am Aymane (AKA enamya), I'm interested in Data Science and Data Engineering topics.
--   I'm open for collaborations in projects using Python 🐍.
+-   I am open for collaborations in projects (mainly using Python 🐍, but open for learning new things).

 </div>